ollisal/tynkki/README.md

 The `npm` package manager reads project dependencies from the `package.json` file and installs them when you type `npm install`.
 Typically, one doesn't edit this file directly, but uses the `npm install --save <dep>` and `npm uninstall --save <dep>` commands to install/uninstall dependency libraries and update the `package.json` file accordingly.

+## `posts` REST API description ##

+The server implements a minimal REST API for storing and retrieving posts for the lifetime of the server process.
+*No database is used, so changes are lost when the server is stopped or restarted!*

+The available API methods are:

+  * `GET /api/posts`: loads minimal version of existing posts, without pizza list content

 ## Author/contact